starsnatched/bot3-discord/README.md

 - Chain multiple tools/messages.
 - Send a voice message.
 - React to a message.
+- Generate an image (not implemented on Ollama backend yet).
 - Roll a dice!

 # [Ollama](https://ollama.com) Usage